arditahrd/Aplikasi-Kasir-Kantin-Canteen-Cashier-Application/README.md

-Source code for desktop-based cashier canteen applications created using NetBeans IDE and then connected to the Orace 10g XE database.
+Source code for desktop-based cashier canteen applications created using NetBeans IDE and then connected to the Oracle 10g XE database.